Let’s face it, essay writing can be tedious and boring.

 - The origins of Christianity and Islam.

-- American Football Vs. British Football: how are they different?
+- American Football vs. British Football: how are they different?
+How are they similar?

 - How are modern movies different compared to old black and white movies?